The Origin of HummusA global claim to hummus

 Saying that hummus is popular would be an understatement.
 This thick spread, traditionally made from chickpeas, dates back to the 13th century.
 As a cultural identity of the Levant region, hummus holds great historical significance to the Mediterranean region.
 A popular dish with widespread global fame, it both unites and divides Middle Eastern countries.
 On a global scale, several countries stake claim to its creation.

 From a local Lebanese perspective, families celebrate this dish with recipes passed down through generations.
 Lebanese serve this dip in hearty quantities in a Mezze platter.
 Hummus is consumed with a variety of dishes like the simple pita bread and juicy grilled kebabs.
 The Lebanese people consume hummus almost daily as it is a staple part of their diet.
 Lounging at a lunch table in Lebanon would be incomplete without hummus.
-You can learn more about hummus, Mezze and other Lebanese cuisine in our blog post.
+You can learn more about hummus, Mezze and other Lebanese cuisine here.

 A Desi Perspective on HummusMy take on hummus